groupdocs-editor/GroupDocs.Editor-Docs/net/developer-guide/extracting-document-metainfo.md

 productName: GroupDocs.Editor for .NET
 hideChildren: False
 toc: True
+structuredData:
+    showOrganization: True
+    application:
+        name: Extract document metainfo in the GroupDocs.Editor
+        description: Extract information about document format and other properties using the GroupDocs.Editor in C# language
+        productCode: editor
+        productPlatform: net
+    showVideo: True
+    howTo:
+        name: How to extract document metainfo using the GroupDocs.Editor in C#
+        description: Learn how to extract information about document format and other properties using the GroupDocs.Editor in C# step by step
+        steps:
+        - name: Load desired document to the Editor class
+          text: Create an instance of the Editor class using the most suitable constructor overload, by passing the desired document into it.
+		- name: Invoke the Editor.GetDocumentInfo method
+          text: Once the document is loaded, call the Editor.GetDocumentInfo method and specify an optional password for the document into it, if document is password-protected.
+        - name: Examine obtained document info
+          text: The Editor.GetDocumentInfo method returns the inheritor of the IDocumentInfo interface, which has the type, that is the most appropriate for the document format.
+For example, for the input document in WordProcessing format the GetDocumentInfo will return an instance of a WordProcessingDocumentInfo class with information about page count, protection, exact format, and some other data.
 ---
 > This demonstration shows and explains usage of the [GetDocumentInfo](https://apireference.groupdocs.com/net/editor/groupdocs.editor/editor/methods/getdocumentinfo) method, that extracts meta info from the document.